 Your overall strategy will address how to make meaningful change

-Our policy does not allow outside groups to open McMaster “chapters” through our working group process.
-Take a look at a potential partnership or shared programming options through our Application for Support process.
+Our policy does not allow MSU-approved clubs or outside groups to open McMaster “chapters” through our working group process.
+We can support campus and community groups through potential partnerships or shared programming options through our Application for Support process.

 Applications open each term in the academic year.